Back to Resources

 Quick Answer

 Keep a logbook of all business trips during the year.
 Divide business kilometres by total kilometres driven to get your business-use percentage.
-Apply that percentage to all eligible vehicle expenses (fuel, insurance, repairs, parking).
-Enter amounts on T2125 lines 9281–9284.
+Apply that percentage to your eligible vehicle expenses (fuel, insurance, repairs).
+Total them in Chart A of T2125; the business portion flows to a single line, 9281.
 Depreciation is claimed separately as CCA (Class 10 or 10.1).

 The logbook requirement — non-negotiable